ari1110/cns-mcp-server/PRODUCTION-READY-SUMMARY.md

 ## Executive Summary

-The Central Nervous System (CNS) MCP Server has been successfully completed and is now production-ready.
-All four phases of the production completion plan have been implemented and validated through comprehensive testing.
+The Central Nervous System (CNS) MCP Server has been successfully completed and is now **production-ready**.
+All four phases of the production completion plan have been implemented and validated through comprehensive testing, with all major functionality working correctly.

 ## Implementation Overview